Blog Menu

 Tracking eCommerce profitability

 Tracking key performance indicators empowers your business to make data-driven optimization choices based on real-time insights.
-Instead of guessing what your customers like best or which decisions are leaking money, just look at the data.
+Instead of guessing what your customers prefer or which choices are draining profits, rely on the data.

 Multiple types of software can track your profitability as an online business.
 Popular choices include analytics platforms and specialized accounting software.
-You can also choose eCommerce platforms like WooCommerce and eCommerce web hosting with built-in analytics.
+You can also choose eCommerce platforms like WooCommerce and with built-in analytics.

 To make sure your venture in eCommerce is profitable, keep an eye on these key metrics: